fbchan/f5-vnf-onboarding/README.md

-# f5-vnf-onboarding
-# Cloudify blueprint to on-board F5 VNF
+# Cloudify Blueprint to onboard F5 VNF on OpenStack